Skip to main content

 Fire compartments

 4.2.7.3.
-Fire compartments regulated by this Subsection shall have a fire-resistance rating not less than 2 h.
+Fire compartments regulated by this Subsection shall be separated from the remainder of the building by a fire separation having a fire-resistance rating of at least 2 h.

 Dispensing and transfer